 No. Each policy defines the allowable reasons for which you can cancel and get your money back.
 To cancel your trip because of a terrorist attack, for instance, the attack typically has to happen in a city listed on your itinerary—not just anywhere in the country you’re visiting.

-You can purchase additional “cancel for any reason” (CFAR) coverage, but it’s pricey, and even then, you’ll generally only be reimbursed 50% to 75% of your trip cost.
-As with pre-existing condition benefits, you usually have to purchase CFAR coverage soon after your initial trip deposit, and you have to insure the total cost of the trip.
+You can purchase additional “Cancel For Any Reason” (CFAR) coverage, but it’s pricey, and even then, you’ll generally only be reimbursed 50% to 75% of your trip cost.
+As with pre-existing condition benefits, you usually have to purchase CFAR coverage soon after your initial trip deposit; you also have to insure the total cost of the trip, and you must cancel more than 48 hours prior to your departure.

 How do I protect myself against the travel company I’m working with going out of business?